leblocks/hopcsharp.nvim/README.md

 # hopcsharp.nvim

-cached treesitter navigation on a big projects, an attempt to make navigation in large c# projects better
+Cached treesitter navigation on a big projects, an attempt to make navigation in large c# projects better

 ## Description